wassermanlab/IBVL/Nextflow_script/GPCC_version/Mitochondria_pipeline.md

 This readme is for everyone to comment on things to add / modify in the script

-This Readme will only concern the Mitochondrial part of the pipeline.
-Some parts are common with the SNV pipeline and therefore are described in the main Readme file.
+This Readme only concerns the Mitochondrial part of the pipeline.
+Some parts are common with the SNV pipeline and therefore are described in the [alignment_SNV_pipeline](https://github.com/scorreard/IBVL/blob/main/Nextflow_script/GPCC_version/Alignment_SNV_pipeline.md) document.

 ## References downloading and indexing